Frequently Asked Questions

 Do you provide emergency services?

 If there is an emergency, we will do our best to accommodate your pet’s needs.
-Because we can’t guarantee space in our schedule, we always recommend making an appointment if it is feasibly possible to do so.
-We can also recommend several local veterinary practices if you are dealing with an emergency.
+Because we can’t guarantee space in our schedule, we always recommend that you call before coming.
+If you have an emergency outside of business hours we recommend contacting a local veterinary emergency clinic.

 Rest easy, your beloved friend is in safe hands.